 This course examines whether ideals of justice should be applied across the world, by examining debates in global justice.
 Should principles of distributive justice be applied globally or are they only relevant to particular societies?
 Is global justice an unrealistic goal?
 Do people in wealthy nations have a duty to give to the starving overseas?
 Is poverty a human rights violation?
 Do we have obligations towards our co-nationals and if so, do these obligations defeat the claims of global justice?
-Would military intervention to achieve global justice be justified?
+Would military intervention achieve global justice be justified?
 Should there be open borders between nations?
 Should there be a world government?
 Do we have duties towards future generations?
 What are the implications of any such duties for climate change?
 These and other questions will be addressed in this course.

 PSIA399 Independent Study (3 credits)

 This course is designed to permit students to design and complete a course of study under the supervision of an instructor for credit.
-Such courses typically address a special area of interest of the student and instructor outside the standard offerings of the program and have an interdisciplinary or research component.
+Such courses typically address a special area of interest of the student and instructor outside the standard offerings of the program and have an interdisciplinary or research components.
 The course must include a co-designed syllabus and evidence of learning equivalent to a standard 3-credit course.
 Independent study courses are subject to the instructor’s approval and Program Chair’s consent.

-PSIA392 Master’s Essay (2 credits)
+PSIA392 Master’s Essay (3 credits)